Adding beadboard wainscoting in your bathroom is a simple DIY that will cover damaged walls and instantly makeover this room in your home.

 By the way, this is where the jigsaw will come in hand to cut out a small circle or square where the water line goes.
 It doesn't have to be perfect as long as it's smaller than the little covering that slips over it.

 The most difficult part of the beadboard installation is the chair rail that goes along the top.
 Again, you're going to need that miter saw.

 The inner corners are easy to miter but the outer corners need to be bevelled which was a little trickier.
 But again, nothing that a little caulk can't fix!

-And here's what it all looks like after the nail holes were filled and all the seams were caulked:
+And here's what it all looks like after we filled all the nail holes and caulked the seams: